 As with any business, you like getting new customers and keeping regulars.
 You can get This type of information after accumulating enough daily log files.
 Even then, the info isn’t precise because so many people have dynamic IPs or come in using a different device.
 One way I could avoid this problem is to force people to register, but I don’t.

 How did you find us?

 As you might expect, item 8 can help us in this regard.
 I look at the referrer information as it indicates where someone posted information about our site or articles.
 This gives us an opportunity to read what was said on another website and post our comments if needed.

 The biggest concern people usually have is seeing their search terms included in a log entry.
 I can understand this, as I never knew this happened until I looked at a web server log.
-The search terms are useful as it gives me an idea of what type of information people need.
-These keywords have also helped us with language differences where as an US based author I might use one term, but someone from Europe might use a term or phrase I might not know.
+The search terms are useful as they give me an idea of what information people need.
+These keywords have also helped us with language differences.
+Where as a US-based author, I might use one term, but someone from Europe might use a term or phrase I might not know.
 Yes, I’m still trying to figure out what the Brits mean by a “punter”.
-(Update: Many search engines no longer pass along the keyword.)

 What browsers are people using?

 We use item 12 to answer this question.
-The reason we’re interested is that different browsers handle the web code in different ways.
-While the differences may be subtle, there are times where I have abandoned some features because I couldn’t get them to work correctly with a specific browser.
+We’re interested because different browsers handle the web code in different ways.
+While the differences may be subtle, there are times when I have abandoned some features because I couldn’t get them to work correctly with a specific browser.

 The other reason I look at this info is there are certain bots designed to harvest email addresses or images from websites.
 Since I don’t have forums, I don’t have to worry about this too much.
 I still block these agents when appropriate.